Awesome Twosome in Singapore…

 Our trip to Singapore took us almost a year of planning.
 When to go, where to stay, whom to tag, what to wear in big time excitement.
 It was our first time to travel together.
 Me and my soul buddy.
 It was also our first time to missed a flight.

 We reached Singapore late afternoon.
-We roamed in Marina and had dinner in Burger king with their American size burger, that honestly we can’t consume.
+We roamed at Marina and had dinner in Burger king with their American size burger, that honestly we can’t consume.
 It was funny that the condiments were on display and you can get as many as you can, I can’t help but hoard. ahahaha!
 After then, we strolled and explored Esplanade like kids.

 We had our picture taken by a group of Filipinos with Merlion behind our backs.
 As planned we had dinner at Clark Quay.
 And the whole time, I had a hard time in pronouncing the “Quay” part.
 Ehehe…